shakhawatfci/e-management/README.md

 ## About EMS

-EMS or equipment Management system is a open source software by Limmex Automation  which can be used for manage equipment business and partership and vendor .  it's based on Laravel and vue js
+EMS or equipment Management system is an open source software by Limmex Automation  which can be used for manage equipment business and partership and vendor .  it's based on Laravel and vue js

 ## Contributing